Study finds the true cost of owning an electric vehicle equates to $17 per gallon

 Combined, the report found that these hidden costs add around $48,000 to the cost of an average model-year 2021 EV over 10 years.

-The report estimated that the average EV accrues $48,000 in subsidies and nearly $5,000 in electricity costs over a 10-year period, equal roughly to $17 per equivalent gallon of gasoline.
-Even with recently slashed prices and tax incentives, the report said that EVs will remain more expensive than their ICE counterparts for years without "increased and sustained government favors."
+Even with recently slashed prices and tax incentives, the report said, EVs will remain more expensive than their internal-combustion-engine counterparts for years without "increased and sustained government favors."

+A key component of EV costs revolves around their battery components.
+And while EVs are generally a greener solution to travel (depending on the energy makeup of the grid they charge on), the raw materials needed to make their batteries are somewhat problematic.

+Both cobalt and lithium have been linked to environmental concerns and human rights issues, according to the Times.
+Mining cobalt produces hazardous slag that leaches into the surrounding environment; mining lithium uses an enormous amount of groundwater.

 Related: Why the world's largest automaker isn't following Tesla's push for electric vehicle dominance